cboone/hypsometric-press/roman-capitals/cil-xiv-2104/README.markdown

 In my reproduction of Mr Goudy's reproduction, I am primarily using [Sorts Mill Goudy][], by [Barry Schwartz][], which is itself a revival of Goudy Old Style.
 Generally very accurate and faithful to the original, Sorts Mill Goudy is missing one crucial character: the angular interpunct.
 Instead, Mr Schwartz has included a middle dot that is of the style of current typefaces.

-Thus, I have also made use of a second typeface -- [Dieter Steffmann's][Dieter Steffman] [Goudy Twenty][] -- which is generally not in the same spirit, but includes a perfect copy of Goudy's interpunct.
+Thus, I have also made use of a second typeface -- [Dieter Steffmann's][Dieter Steffmann] [Goudy Twenty][] -- which is generally not in the same spirit, but includes a perfect copy of Goudy's interpunct.

 ## Questions.